FloatingComet62/UniverseSafe/How to set up the releases.md

 4. It should now say "Bot Updated".

-5. Now the bot is online!
+5. Now the bot is online